dvarkesh030/NEWS-AND-WEATHER-AGGREGATOR/README.md

-# News aggregator
+# NEWS AND WEATHER AGGREGATOR

-A web application which aggregates data from multiple websites. and shows the news articles in a single platform.
+A news and weather aggregator is a system that takes news from several resources and put them all together so that one can get all the news in a single platform.
+It also includes weather details of various cities.

 ## How to run